Joc Pederson Player Props: Giants vs. Mets

-Joc Pederson, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the New York Mets, with Carlos Carrasco on the mound, June 30 at 7:10 PM ET.
+Joc Pederson, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the New York Mets, with Justin Verlander on the hill, July 1 at 4:10 PM ET.

+He had a one-hit performance in his previous game (1-for-3) against the Mets.

 Joc Pederson Game Info & Props vs. the Mets